Online Learning via Sequential Complexities: Proofs

 Note that the instances $x \in \X$ are vectors in $\reals^d$ and so for a given instance tree $\x$, for any $i \in [d]$, $\x[i]$ given by only taking the $i^{th}$ co-ordinate is a valid real valued tree.
-Hence using Lemma \ref{lem:fin} we conclude that
+By Eq.~\eqref{eq:fin},